martyr-deepin/deepin-terminal-gtk/manual/en_US/index.md

 > ![tips](icon/tips.svg): Press ![Enter](icon/Enter.svg) to search down from current location.
 You can also click on ![up](icon/up.svg) and ![down](icon/down.svg) to search.

+### Google ###

+You can search the keyword through Google in terminal.

+1. Type some words in terminal.

+2. Selected the words and right click to select **Google**.

+3. The words will be searched and the results will be displayed in Google.

 ### Copy/Paste ###

 You can freely copy and paste the contents or commands among terminal and anywhere else.